First-Year Honors Mentor Program Grant Guidelines

 - All submissions must be typed (not hand-written).

-- Students do not need to submit a hard copy.
+- Applications must be submitted in an Excel format (saved as an .xls file).
+Students do not need to submit a hard copy.

 - HUMAN SUBJECT STATEMENT: Students doing projects involving human subjects must obtain the approval of the ISU Institutional Review Board prior to initiation of the project.
 This committee evaluates for compliance with university guidelines any research involving humans as subjects, including projects that use questionnaires or otherwise gather data from subjects.
 Human Subjects forms and submission instructions are available on the Institutional Review Board’s webpage.
 Note that you must allow at least 4-6 weeks for IRB determination of approval following submission of the required form for committee review.